The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Summary and conclusions

-\item The precise locus of the MS depends on the adopted measurement choices.
+\item Differently from the quenched fractions, a comparison between the output of the TNG100 and TNG300 simulations reveals instead an excellent agreement between the two runs in terms of locus and shape of the star-forming MS, despite the different mass resolutions and sizes of the simulated volumes.
+On the other hand, the MS of Illustris galaxies exhibits a steeper slope with respect to TNG and a normalization that is $\sim 0.1$ dex higher than that of TNG galaxies with $\MS > 10^{10} \, \Ms$.
+This scenario is related to the different recipes for feedbacks implemented in the two simulation projects, being less efficient at regulating or even halting the star formation in massive galaxies in Illustris than in TNG (see Section \ref{general properties} and Fig. \ref{fig:SFMS}, bottom panels). \\ \item The precise locus of the MS depends on the adopted measurement choices.
 Shorter timescales for the averaging of the SFR estimates return higher normalizations: the MS normalization obtained by averaging the SFRs over 10 and 50 Myr (that can be associated to UV, H$\alpha$ and H$\beta$ observational tracers) is found to be $\sim 0.1$ dex ($\sim 0.2$ dex) at $z=0$ (at $z=2$) higher than that obtained by measuring SFRs over longer timescales like 200 and 1000 Myr (comparable to those of radio and IR indicators): see Fig. \ref{fig:systematics}, top panels.
 Smaller physical apertures imply systematically lower SFRs and a lower normalization of the MS, with discrepancies by up to 0.3 dex between e.g. the 5 pkpc aperture and larger ones for massive galaxies at low redshifts (Fig. \ref{fig:systematics}, centrals panels).
-Different methods to classify star-forming vs. quiescent galaxies, on the other hand, lead to negligible variations in the MS offset, thus suggesting that the MS of TNG galaxies is well captured independently from the adopted selection criterion (Fig. \ref{fig:systematics}, bottom panels).\\
+Different methods to classify star-forming vs. quiescent galaxies, on the other hand, lead to negligible variations in the MS offset, thus suggesting that the MS of TNG galaxies is well captured independently from the adopted selection criterion (see Section \ref{sec:MS_systematics} and Fig. \ref{fig:systematics}, bottom panels). \\ \item The intrinsic scatter of the star-forming MS is constant with galaxy stellar mass ($\lesssim 10^{10.5}\Ms$) and decreases with increasing redshift, reading $\sim 0.35$ dex at $z=0$ and $\sim 0.2$ dex at $z=2$ in our fiducial choices (Fig. \ref{fig:scatter}, left panel).
+Longer averaging timescales lead to smaller levels of scatter (e.g. 0.30 vs. 0.35 dex for 1000 vs. 200 Myr timescales), while the effects of apertures are negligible and the definition of quenched galaxies affects the quantitative assessment of the MS scatter only at the high-mass end (Fig. \ref{fig:scatter}, right panel).
+By accounting for measurement uncertainties in stellar mass ($\sim 0.2$ dex) and SFR ($\sim 0.3$ dex), the MS scatter is inflated by an additional 0.1 dex, making the width of the simulated MS overall consistent with observational findings (see Section \ref{sec:scatter}).\\